UoA-CARES/cares_reinforcement_learning/docs/developer_guide/algorithm.md

 ```

 ## 2. Create the Components
-Implementations for an Algorithms required neural network components go into the networks folder [here](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/networks) (e.g. [network/DQN](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/networks/DQN)).
+Implementations for an Algorithms required neural network components go into the [networks folder][networks-code] (e.g. [network/DQN][dqn-net-code]).
 Each algorithm gets its own folder for its component implementations.

 For each network component in an algorithm (e.g. actor, critic, or encoder), the CARES Reinforcement Learning codebase typically defines three classes: `Base`, `Default`, and `Component`.
 If your algorithm requires multiple network components (e.g. actor and critic networks), create a dedicated file for each component separately (e.g `actor.py` and `critic.py`).
 The naming conventions must follow the format of: `BaseComponent`, `DefaultComponent`, and `Component`.

 - The `Base` provides the shared interface and core forward-pass behaviour for the component, ensuring consistency across implementations.
 This defines the modules and their interactions required for the algorithm to function.
 - The `Default` defines the reference architecture for the modules used by the framework by default, which is important for both clarity and automated testing, as it allows us to verify that default configurations produce the intended structure through automated testing.
-- The `Component` class represents the configurable implementation used in practice by the code, constructing each component using the configuration-driven `MLP` class [here](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/networks/mlp_architecture.py).
+- The `Component` class represents the configurable implementation used in practice by the code, constructing each component using the configuration-driven [MLP class][mlp-code].

 This separation allows automated tests to verify that the default configuration always produces the expected network structure, preventing accidental changes to layer sizes or architecture.

 The `MLP` class provides a flexible way to construct modules within a network component.
 Instead of hardcoding architectures, modules are defined through configuration files, allowing layer sizes, activations, and structure to be adjusted without changing code.
 This enables network components to remain consistent while supporting fully configurable internal architectures.
-The full description of how the `MLP` class works is provided in the [abstractions](./abstractions.md) portion of the wiki.
+The full explination of how the [MLP class][mlp-code] works is provided in the [abstractions](./abstractions.md) portion of the wiki.
 How to define the modules with the algorithms config class is explained in step 3.

 Within a component, the architecture may be composed of multiple internal modules.
 These modules represent smaller functional building blocks, such as shared feature extractors, value and advantage heads, or separate policy and value branches.
 These components each make up their own separate module in the overall network.
-See [dueling DQN](https://github.com/UoA-CARES/cares_reinforcement_learning/blob/main/cares_reinforcement_learning/networks/DuelingDQN/network.py) how this works.
+See [dueling DQN][duel-net-code] how this works.
 Each internal module may have its own `MLPConfig` definition.

 You may also extend an existing base network or import one directly if it will reuse the base components of an existing algorithm.
 In some cases only the `default` network may be instantiated to indicate the difference in the default network configuration.
 In these cases the base `<Algorithm>Config` will need to extend from the existing algorithms configuration.
-See [PERSAC](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/networks/PERSAC) as an example of providing a pass through to the base SAC actor and critic components.
+See [PERSAC][persac-code] as an example of providing a pass through to the base SAC actor and critic components.

 ### Example: DQN Network
 Below is an example of the basic boilerplate for the DQN network structure for the DQN algorithm (e.g. `network.py`).
-The full implementation of the DQN network in our format can be found [here](https://github.com/UoA-CARES/cares_reinforcement_learning/tree/main/cares_reinforcement_learning/networks/DQN).
+The full implementation of the DQN network in our format can be found [here][dqn-net-code].

 - The base network class (`BaseDQN`) provides a common interface for how the networks modules related, in this instance a very straightforward case with only a single module.
 - The `DefaultNetwork` class implements the reference architecture with fixed layer sizes and activations, matching the default configuration parameters.
-- The `Network` class is the primary component used in practice and is constructed based on the user-provided configuration, allowing for flexible customization through the `MLP` class that is configured through the algorithms configuration `DQNConfig`.
+- The `Network` class is the primary component used in practice and is constructed based on the user-provided configuration, allowing for flexible customization through the [MLP class][mlp-code] that is configured through the algorithms configuration `DQNConfig`.

 ```python
 # Base class for extensions to DQN to extend